mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** Is it [insight]?

-**Katagiri:** No... insight, that is later.
+**Katagiri Roshi:** No... insight, that is later.
 It’s connected.
 But now, generally?

 **Person:** Karma?

 **Person:** Time.

-**Katagiri:** Time.
+**Katagiri Roshi:** Time.
 Good.
 So change, appearance and disappearance, are time.
 Phenomena is the appearance and disappearance of the world, and the appearance and disappearance of the world is time.

 So, where are you there?
 Where do you live in this time?
 How can you say it?
 What kind of times are there?

 **Person:** Past, present, future.

-**Katagiri:** *[Chuckles.]* Past, present, future.
+**Katagiri Roshi:** *[Chuckles.]* Past, present, future.
 So, three kinds of time.
 Now where do you live?

 **Person:** Present.

-**Katagiri:** Present! *[He laughs, and people laugh.]* We always live in the present.
+**Katagiri Roshi:** Present! *[He laughs, and people laugh.]* We always live in the present.
 But present is, you can say, in other words – what?
 In other words [for] present, we can say...

 **Person:** Here and now?

-**Katagiri:** Now.
+**Katagiri Roshi:** Now.
 Here.
 Here and now.

 So you are always living in nowness, constantly *now*.
 But you have to know a little bit what nowness is.